Examples of Unpublished Works

 Sugegested editorial for a safety research journal (draft)

-The objective of this paper is to altert safety researchers to the variations in reported safety/accident investigation data due to at least 28 different investigation methodologies/methods used to conduct them, and suggestions for reserchers to minimize their effects on the researcher's work products.
+The objective of this paper is to altert safety researchers to the variations in reported safety/accident investigation data due to at least 28 different investigation methodologies/methods used to conduct them, with suggestions for reserchers to minimize their effects on the researcher's work products.
 View document.
 Expands on variations mentioned in on-line paper What do STAMP-based Analysts Expect from Safety Investigations?

 Bifurcation of Accident Investigation Functions

-B. This section contain a list of unpublished works I initiated and sometimes developed with coauthors or in collaboration with others.
+C. This section contain a list of unpublished works I initiated and sometimes developed with coauthors or in collaboration with others.
 These works might be of interest for their potential exploitation by others.
 Comments are invited.

 Historical Risk Analysis Document: